Whether you like it shaken or stirred, it’s up to you. But we can all agree that a Strawberry Vodka Martini is one special cocktail.

 Fill a jar with chopped strawberries and fill the jar up with vodka.
 Pop it in the fridge and 3-7 days later you have this magenta-colored strawberry vodka.
 See, I told it was easy.

-No, I am not a Martini drinker.
-So I did my research and sure enough, whether you choose vodka or gin as your base, this plus a bit of Vermouth and you have a Martini.
-And Martini-drinkers are very passionate about their drink, about the shaking versus stirring controversy I thought was only a line spoken in the James Bond movies.
+Although I am not a Martini drinker, I did so my research on it.
+And sure enough, whether you choose vodka or gin as your base, this plus a bit of Vermouth and you have a Martini.

 Shaking your martini in a cocktail shaker supposedly dissolves the vermouth better.
 You also get a colder martini by shaking it, as well your cocktail having more air bubbles and is more diluted than its stirred counterparts.
 If you want a stiffer strawberry martini, then stir it.

 There is much analysis about the damaging of the alcohol or too much oxygen or whatever it is that keeps “the shaken on one side and “the stirred” on the other.
 I will let you be the judge of that.
-I will stick with a bit of strawberry vodka and some club soda.

 Strawberry Vodka for a Strawberry Martini